 New York CityNew York City

 The center of the world.
-Everything big and worthwhile has either passed through or fuels the energy of this towering city.
+Everything big and worthwhile has either passed through or fueled the energy of this towering city.

 The City of everyone, everything, all flavors, and all ethnicities.
 The good and bad are clear; the mediocre is usually a storefront with a sign “Out of Business.”